 - Textbooks and research journals

 - Media stories in newspapers

 Three examples of secondary research methods in action

 How and why might you conduct secondary research?
 Let’s look at a few examples:

 1. Collecting factual information from the internet on a specific topic or market

 There are plenty of sites that hold data for people to view and use in their research.
 For example, Google Scholar, ResearchGate, or Wiley Online Library all provide previous research on a particular topic.
 Researchers can create free accounts and use the search facilities to look into a topic by keyword, before following the instructions to download or export results for further analysis.

 This can be useful for exploring a new market that your organisation wants to consider entering.
-For instance, by viewing the U.S Census Bureau demographic data for that area, you can see what the demographics of your target audience are, and create compelling marketing campaigns accordingly.
+For instance, by viewing the U.S Census Bureau demographic data for that area, you can see what your target audience’s demographic segmentations are, and create compelling marketing campaigns accordingly.

 2. Finding out the views of your target audience on a particular topic